Avian Parus Integrated Handlebar (First Edition)

 There are two steerer versions: OD1 (28.6mm / 1-1/8”) and OD2 (31.8mm / 1-1/4”).
 If you’re not on a Giant, you need OD1.
 It’s what the vast majority of road bikes use.
 OD2 is mostly a Giant thing (TCR Advanced Pro/SL, Propel).
 Worth noting that Scott uses a proprietary 27.2mm steerer on the Addict RC, so neither version will work on that frame without some kind of adapter.
 Avian molds the OD1 separately rather than shimming down from OD2, which saves ~15g.

-Avian also offers a custom order option without internal routing if you’re running external cables.
-I’m using mine on an Aethos so I looked into this, but decided against it because it adds six weeks to production time.
+Avian also offered a custom order without internal routing for external cables.
+I’m using mine on an Aethos so I looked into this, but decided against it because it added six weeks to production time.

 The 80kg rider weight limit is real.
 They say “not recommended for sprinters” and I’d take that seriously.
 This is a weight-first bar.